rust-lang/book/src/ch17-05-streams.md

 </Listing>

 With all those pieces put together, things work the way we want!
-From here, we can do the same kinds of things we can with iterators.
-For example, we can filter out everything but multiples of three and five by using  the `filter` method, which conveniently also comes from `StreamExt`, as in Listing 17-31.
+What is more, now that we have `StreamExt` in scope, we can use all of its utility methods, just like with iterators.
+For example, in Listing 17-31, we use the `filter` method to filter out everything but multiples of three and five.

 <Listing number="17-31" caption="Filtering a `Stream` with the `StreamExt::filter` method" file-name="src/main.rs">